guruthree/mac-se-video-converter/README.md

 If you're using composite video mode, there are several options for it in `composite.h`:

-* Choosing between PAL and NTSC outputs (the latter is currently not written) is set using the define for `Timings`.
+* Choosing between PAL and NTSC outputs (the latter is currently not written, PRs welcome) is set using the define for `Timings`.
-* The define `SKIP_MODE` can be set to 0 or 1 to specify half-resolution interlacing or skipping every 5 the line.
+* The define `CONVERSION_MODE` can be set to 0 or 1 to specify half-resolution interlacing or skipping every 5 the line.
+Default is skipping lines as interlacing is a flickery mess.
 * If a custom resistor DAC is used, `dac.pio` will need to be modified to set the `DIVISIONS_PER_VOLT` define to the equivalent DAC voltage assuming 8-bits were set and the PIO `out` instructions and the `DAC_PIN_COUNT` define changed to reflect the number of pins used by your DAC.

 ## Troubleshooting